Liturgical book: Other

 There are many different editions of these books which have been published over the years in a variety of liturgical languages.
-In Greek the Orthodox books are published at the Phœnix Press (formerly located in Venice, now at Patras), the Uniate books are published by the Congregation for the Oriental Churches.
+In Greek the Orthodox books are published at the Phœnix Press (formerly located in Venice, now at Patras), the Eastern Catholic Churches (Byzantine rite) books are published by the Congregation for the Oriental Churches.
 Each national Church has further its own editions in its liturgical language.
 There are also books of all kinds which collect and arrange materials from the list of books above into compendiums by various editors.
-The Uniate compendiums have a natural tendency to imitate the arrangement of the Roman books.